What is a Contractor Employee? Key Differences & Benefits Explained

 Table of Contents:

-Introduction: What is a Contractor Employee?
+What is a Contractor Employee?

 A contractor employee is a person who works based on a contractual agreement; the contract may either be a short-term or definite project rather than a permanent employee of a company.
 Their work period is usually fixed for a specific time or until such time that a particular job is done.
 They have special skills in certain areas including IT, construction, marketing, and the like.

 Contractor roles have increasingly become popular over the past years with businesses seeking more flexibility and cost-effectiveness besides availing themselves of specialized human resources.
 The growing popularity of the gig economy, where many workers prefer to work in contract-based positions that allow them to gain more independence, is an added reason why companies also need fewer overhead costs associated with permanent employment.
-The flexibility in scaling labor up or down quickly has also fueled demand for contractor employees across multiple industries.
+The flexibility in scaling labor up or down quickly has also fueled demand for them across multiple industries.

 Suggested Read: Global Contractor Management